justlucdewit/justlucdewit.github.io/_posts/2022-05-31-js-function-caching.md

 ```

 # Conclusion
 I hope you could get some value out of this article, and most importantly learned about my techniques for handling front-end caching.
-Its most important that you understand how each method works, and when what method is most relevant.
+It is most important that you understand how each method works, when, and what method is most relevant.